 (a) "Alcohol" means the unique chemical compound, ethyl alcohol.
-When referencing compounds to be avoided, such as skin disinfectants, alcohol means any organic compound in which an hydroxyl functional group is bound to a saturated carbon atom. with the exception that reference in these regulations to compounds to be avoided as skin antiseptics includes the generic class of organic compounds known as alcohols.
+When referencing compounds to be avoided, such as skin disinfectants, alcohol means any organic compound in which an hydroxyl functional group is bound to a saturated carbon atom., with the exception that reference in these regulations to compounds to be avoided as skin antiseptics includes the generic class of organic compounds known as alcohols.

-(m)(i)(b) "Alveolar" means refers to the smallest air sacs in the lungs and to that portion of the expired breath which is in equilibrium with respect to alcohol with the immediately adjacent pulmonary blood.
+(m)(i)(b) "Alveolar" refers to means refers to the smallest air sacs in the lungs and to that portion of the expired breath which is in equilibrium with respect to alcohol with the immediately adjacent pulmonary blood.

-- (c) "Breath Alcohol Analysis Testing" means analysis the analysis sampling of a sample of a person's expired breath, using a breath testing instrument to obtain a breath alcohol result. designed for this purpose, in order to determine the concentration of ethyl alcohol in the person's blood. - (k)(d) "Competency Test" means the evaluation of a person's ability to perform work in forensic alcohol analysis prior to the performance of independent testingeasework. - (d)(e) "Concentration" means the weight amount of alcohol contained in a unit volume of liquid or a unit volume of gas under specified conditions of temperature and pressure in the case of a solid tissue specimen, "concentration" means the weight amount of alcohol contained in a unit weight of specimen.
+(c) "Breath Alcohol AnalysisTesting" means analysisthe analysis-sampling of a sample of a person's expired breath, using a breath testing instrument to obtain a breath alcohol result. designed for this purpose, in order to determine the concentration of ethyl alcohol in the person's blood.

+(k)(d) "Competency Test" means the evaluation of a person's ability to perform work in forensic alcohol analysis prior to the performance of independent testingcasework.

+(d)(e) "Concentration" means the weight amount of alcohol contained in a unit volume of liquid or a unit volume of gas under specified conditions of temperature and pressure $\frac{1}{2}$ $\frac{1}{2}$ the case of a solid tissue specimen, "concentration" means the weight amount of alcohol contained in a unit weight of specimen.